muradaliyev/homed-ts/README.md

 # homed-ts

-Script to generate schema for Homed Automation database json.
+Script to generate schema for Homed Automation database json, to be used in "schema-aware" editors, e.g. VS Code

 https://wiki.homed.dev/page/Automation/Database